luizbgomide/sovereign/equipment.md

 - **LL**: Less Lethal.
 Foes brought to zero HP by this weapon can always be left alive at the wielder’s discretion.
 - **N**: Numerous.
 Five of these count as only one Readied item.
 - **PM**: Precisely Murderous.
 When used for an Execution Attack, the weapon applies an additional -1 penalty to the Physical save and does double damage even if it succeeds.
 - **R**: Reload.
-The weapon takes a Move action to reload.
-If the user has at least Shoot-1 skill, they can reload as a Free action instead.
+The weapon takes a [Move Action](/combat#move-action) to reload.
+If the user has at least Shoot-1 skill, they can reload as a [Free Action](/combat#free-action) instead.
 - **S**: Subtle.
 Easily hidden in clothing or jewelry.
 - **SR**: Slow Reload.
-It takes a Main Action to reload this weapon.
+It takes a [Main Action](/combat#main-action) to reload this weapon.
 SS: Single Shot.
 This weapon takes ten rounds to reload, and the reloading effort is spoiled if an enemy melees the wielder.
 - **T**: Throwable.
 While the weapon can be used in melee, it may be thrown out to the listed range as well, albeit it does no Shock in that case.
 Throwing a weapon while in melee applies a -4 penalty to the attack roll.

 Military oil may be ignited and thrown with a DEX/Shoot attck, dealing 1d8 damage for 2 rounds to the target.
 If the attack fails, it lands in a random adjacent square and deals 1d3 damage to that square and all adjacent squares.